 Improper and high doses of Botox can lead to symptoms like urinary issues, muscular weakness, and difficulty in swallowing and breathing.
 However, at A Smiling Heart Dentistry the chances of these complications is very low.
 Before undergoing Botox treatment, we make sure all our patients get the details about these procedures to make an informed decision.

-If you suffer from the above issues, schedule an appointment with us at (425) 532-3200 and we will determine whether you are a good candidate for Botox treatment.
+If you suffer from the above issues, call to schedule an appointment with us at (425) 532-3200 and we will determine whether you are a good candidate for Botox treatment.